Ensemble Learning Based Classification Algorithm Recommendation: Ensemble Learning Based Algorithm Recommendation

 In Eq. \ref{eq:ensemPro}, the denominator $\sum\limits_{i=1}^{t}f_{i,j}$ denotes the number of models chosen by Algorithm \ref{algo:modelFilter} on $M_{\cdot,j}$, i.e., the number of based models used for ensemble learning with respect to algorithm $A_j$.
 The molecule of Eq. \ref{eq:ensemPro} can be viewed as a kind of weighted voting ensemble, where $pr_{i,j}$ denotes the weight of model $M_{i,j}$ and it works if and only if $f_{i,j} = 1$, i.e., $M_{i,j}$ is picked up as a base model for ensemble learning.

-Afterwards, the ensemble recommendation model can rank the $k$ candidate algorithms according to the estimated probability values $\{pr_{en}(A_1), pr_{en}(A_2), \cdots, pr_{en}(A_k)\}$.
+Afterwards, the ensemble recommendation model can rank the $k$ candidate algorithms according to the estimated probabilitys $\{pr_{en}(A_1), pr_{en}(A_2), \cdots, pr_{en}(A_k)\}$.
 Meanwhile, the algorithm $A_j$ will be recommended as an appropriate one for $p_{new}$ if and only if $pr_{en}(A_j)$ is greater than a specific threshold (e.g., 1/2).

-Meanwhile, these $k$ probability values can be further used to learn a ranking list of the candidate algorithms in $\mathbb{A}$ on $p_{new}$.
+Meanwhile, these $k$ probabilitys can be further used to learn a ranking list of the candidate algorithms in $\mathbb{A}$ on $p_{new}$.
 The algorithm with the highest probability will be ranked first, the algorithm with the second highest probability will be ranked second, and so on.
 In case of ties, average ranks are assigned.
 This strategy can be illustrated by the example in Table \ref{table:RankExample} in which we give the estimated probability values of five candidate algorithms and corresponding ranks.